 The pumpkins have been doing well in the garden this year.
-While there are all sorts of things I’ve been meaning to make with them, I’ve stuck my neck out a bit and written a recipe for pumpkin pie, what is now considered as that all-American classic.
-A little bit of digging however indicates that the original pumpkin pie may have originated in the UK which surprised me, with recipes for it dating back to the 17th century.
+While there are all sorts of things I’ve been meaning to make with them, I’ve tried a recipe for pumpkin pie which I’ve been meaning to make for a while.

 You want to use a small, culinary pumpkin for a sweet flavour and thick texture – don’t be tempted to opt for the largest pumpkin in the patch… You also want to avoid using a watery pumpkin, for which see my tip below on draining the purée if it turns out to be too liquid.